Updated: Dec 27, 2020

 8. Hold a social media giveaway

 Customers love the prospect of winning something for free!
 Hold a contest on social media with an enticing prize: a free product, gift certificate, or first service will do.
-Be sure to reference social media giveaway/contest laws in your area.
+Be sure to read up on how to run a holiday contest or giveaway and reference social media giveaway/contest laws in your area.

 9. Track your success